stnolting/neoTRNG/README.md

 The neoTRNG is evaluated as part of the [NEORV32](https://github.com/stnolting/neorv32) processor, where the neoTRNG is available as standard SoC module.
 The system was implemented on an AMD Artix-7 (`xc7a35ticsg324-1L`) FPGA running at 150MHz.
-For the evaluation the **default configuration** has been used:
+For the evaluation the tiny **default configuration** has been used:

 ```
 NUM_CELLS     = 3